 -J.C Boyle Powerhouse to Oregon/California State Line.
 Anglers can access this area by the Topsy Grade road on the east side of the river or the Wild and Scenic road from the turnoff on Hwy 66.
 Fishing should be fair for redband up to 16-inches.
 Fishing in this stretch is best in May-June during the golden stonefly and salmonfly hatches and again in October-December.
 The best fishing methods on this stretch are large spinners or leech imitations.

 This reach fishes best due low flow periods.
 During maintenance flow is low and stable and fishing can be very good.
-You can access PacifiCorps flow and maintenance schedule by calling 1-800-547-1501 or on the Web.
+PacifiCorps flow and maintenance schedule, 1-800-547-1501

 Krumbo Reservoir: Opens for fishing April 26.
 Fishing for rainbow trout should be good this spring and early summer before the weeds make fishing more difficult.
 Fishing should be good again in the fall when water temperatures cool.
 There should be some large carryover rainbows from past stocking.